 Hawgood is a cross-disciplinary artist whose practice has emerged out of photography’s expanded field, and progressed towards site-specific installation.
-He investigates psychological space through photography, optics, light, CG, animation and design; reflecting on the experience of the real world within the virtual.
-With work spanning both still and moving image, his route into visual computing has been informed through an interest in perception and the role of the lens within VFX.
+He investigates psychological space through photography, light, CG, animation and design; reflecting on the experience of the real world within the virtual.
+His work spans both still and moving image, with an increasing use of digital media informed through an interest in visual computing, perception, and the role of the lens within VFX.

 Since graduating from the Royal College of Art in 2014, Dominic has had solo exhibitions at TJ Boulting, London, UK; Oonagh Young Gallery, Dublin, Ireland; and the Brighton Digital Festival X British Science Festival, Brighton, UK.
 He has also won the British Journal of Photography International Award and been selected as a Foam Talent.